patkub/sample-oauth2-spring-boot/README.md

 cp webflux-login/src/main/resources/application.yml.example webflux-login/src/main/resources/application.yml
 ```

-Set the application values in the `src/main/resources/application.yml` file to the values of your Auth0 application.
+Set the application values in the `src/main/resources/application.yml` file to the values of your Auth0 application for both mvc-login and webflux-login subprojects.

 ```yaml
 issuer-uri: https://{YOUR-DOMAIN}/